 Attendance at the workshop will be listed on your HEAR (Higher Education Achievement Report).

-The workshop is completely free for Year 3-Final year students at the University of Manchester.
-The dates of Cross-Sector WPE Challenge workshops available in this academic year are provided above.
+The workshop is completely free for Year 3-Final year students at The University of Manchester.
+The dates of Global Workplace Ethics Challenge workshops available in this academic year are provided above.

 Spaces are limited so, to register for a workshop, sign up now to take part.

-If aren’t able to attend, see the EGC Workplace Ethics Homepage for details of other WPE Challenges available in this academic year.
+If aren’t able to attend, see the EGC Workplace Ethics Homepage for details of other Workplace Ethics Challenges available in this academic year.